 Belden and Pamela Daniels are Boston Foundation donors who are major supporters of the Success Boston College Completion Initiative through their Donor Advised Fund, with a deep commitment through 2019.Read more

 While Boston Public Schools graduates’ college enrollment rates rival the nation’s, at more than 70%, too many students struggle to complete a post-secondary degree, limiting their opportunity to participate and succeed in the workforce.

 If Boston is to remain competitive both nationally and internationally, we must ensure that more students who enter college actually graduate.
 The Success Boston College Completion Initiative aims to do just that.

-Through an unprecedented collaboration between the City of Boston, the Boston Public Schools, the Boston Foundation, area nonprofits, and lead area institutions of higher education, Success Boston aims to transform the college completion rates of Boston Public Schools’ students, and answer the city’s call for a 50% increase in the college graduation rate for college enrollees from the BPS class of 2009 and a doubling of the college graduation rate for college enrollees from the BPS class of 2011.
+Through an unprecedented collaboration between the City of Boston, the Boston Public Schools, the Boston Foundation, area nonprofits, and lead area institutions of higher education, Success Boston was launched to transform the college completion rates of Boston Public Schools’ students.
+The program has helped increase the number of Boston Public Schools graduates earning postsecondary credentials by 77% between the BPS Classes of 2000 and 2011.

 Increase in 2nd year persistence rates for coached students compared with students without coaches